Research Affiliates

 Portrait

-Nana Iashvili is currently a praedoc at the University of Vienna, working at the intersection of migration and housing in Tbilisi, Georgia.
-Her research focuses on housing in the post-Soviet city.
-How Tbilisi’s urbanization process is connected to the new political economy of housing and the dispossessions and displacements resulting from it are at the core of her research.
+Nana Iashvili is currently a praedoc at the University of Vienna in the Social and Cultural Anthropology department.
+She is currently working on the doctoral project at the intersection of housing financialization and debt/indebtedness in Tbilisi, Georgia.
 Nana completed her MA degree in Sociology and Social Anthropology from Central European University in Vienna.
-In the MA research project, she examined the historical and socio-economic transformation of the post-socialist Tbilisi through the Dry Bridge Flea Market.
-The ethnographic focus of the market allowed her to ask questions about value, how it is produced and who is capturing it.
+In the MA research project, she examined the historical and socio-economic transformation of the post-socialist Tbilisi through the market in the center of the city, asking questions value, how it is produced and who is capturing it.
 She holds a BA in Economics, Politics and Social Thought from Bard College Berlin, Germany.

 Contact: nana.iashvili@univie.ac.at